 Immigration through a provincial program remains a two step process.
-First, an applicant obtains a nomiation certificate from the province they applied to.
-Second, a complete federal application is submitted to a Canadian consualte abroad, who makes the final determination on granting permanent resident status.
+First, an applicant obtains a nomination certificate from the province they applied to.
+Second, a complete federal application is submitted to a Canadian consulate abroad, who makes the final determination on granting permanent resident status.

 Below is a brief overview of some of Canada’s provincial nominee programs.
 Please bear in mind that the provincial programs are updated on a regular basis.
 Please consult with one of our lawyers to be advised of the most up to date requirements.